toboqus/Cordova-Plugin-Image-Handler/README.md

 	   	base64string:"data:image/png;base64,iVBORw0KGg.....", //full string excluded
 		destDirectory:cordova.file.externalRootDirectory, //cordova file plugin can be used destFilename:"new-image"// exclude the file extension
-	}
+		doTimeStamp: "YES" //YES will include a visual timestamp on the image, NO will exclude it, defaults to NO }

 var cb = function(error, value){